tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 This will be done in `InternalEthereumProvider` when calling `ChainService` as an additional argument for the method calls.

 ‼️ Security concern:
 Based on the [ethereum JSON RPC APIs spec](https://github.com/ethereum/execution-apis) calls that have transactions as a parameter have the chainID.
-We need to validate, that the call param is the same as one that the user has selected.
+We need to validate, that the call param is the same as the one that the user has selected.

 These are the following methods: